New York City Transit Authority: Fare collection

 In November 1993, a fare system called the MetroCard was introduced, which allowed riders to use cards that have stored value to pay fares equal to the amount paid at a subway station booth or vending machine.
 Designed and initially operated by Cubic Transportation Systems, the MetroCard was enhanced in 1997 to allow passengers to make free transfers between subways and buses within two hours; several MetroCard-only transfers between subway stations were added in 2001.
 With the addition of unlimited-ride MetroCards in 1998, the New York City Transit system was the last major transit system in the United States, with the exception of BART in San Francisco, to introduce passes for unlimited bus and rapid transit travel.
 Unlimited-ride MetroCards are available for 7-day and 30-day periods.
 One-day "Fun Pass" and 14-day cards were also introduced but have since been discontinued.

 In April 2016, MTA solicited proposals for a contactless "New Fare Payment System" to replace the MetroCard by 2022.
 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system also made by Cubic, with fare payment being made using Apple Pay, Google Pay, debit/credit cards with near-field communication technology, or radio-frequency identification cards.
 The announcement calls for the expansion of this system to a general-use electronic fare payment system at 500 subway turnstiles and on 600 buses by late 2018, with all buses and subway stations using electronic fare collection by 2020.
 However, support for the MetroCard is slated to remain in place until April 2024.
-As of August 2023, the fare for a subway or local bus ride is $2.90, while the fare for an express bus ride is $7.00.
+From August 2023 to January 2026, the fare for a subway or local bus ride is $2.90, while the fare for an express bus ride is $7.00.
+As of January 2026, the fare for a subway or local bus ride is $3.00, while the fare for an express bus ride is $7.25.
+In addition, MetroCard sales have ended on December 31, 2025, in favor of the new OMNY system.